-Autism spectrum disorder is a developmental disorder defined by a certain set of behaviors that often impact the way a person processes information, interacts with other people, and the lens through which they see the world.
+Autism Spectrum Disorder is a developmental disorder defined by a certain set of behaviors that often impact the way a person processes information, interacts with other people, and the lens through which they see the world.
 People on the autism spectrum may find it challenging to communicate with others, to make eye contact, develop relationships, or to regulate their sensory input.
 Signs of autism are usually evident by age 3 and last a lifetime.
-Autism is called a spectrum disorder, because it affects each individual differently and symptoms that range from barely perceptible to pervasive and serious.
+Autism is called a spectrum

 Individuals with autism spectrum disorders have much to contribute to our families and our community.
 A diagnosis of autism is not a statement of IQ or ability level.
 Individuals on the spectrum often have intense interests which can lead to being highly skilled or well-versed in a particular area.
 Attention to detail, honesty, independence, dedication, as well as logical and visual thinking are common traits for those along the spectrum.
 Being on the autism spectrum can create challenges in some areas of life, but the characteristics associated with autism mean that at times there are many things that individuals may be able to do better than their peers.
 Utilizing strengths to develop and increase the efficacy of interventions for any weakness can be a powerful tool when developing plans for education, therapy, or habilitation.